markxu-11/multi-sig/README.md

-# Signal Preprocessing Library
+# Signal Preprocessing

-This library provides a modular and extensible framework for preprocessing multichannel signal data.
+This collection of scripts provides a modular and extensible framework for preprocessing multichannel signal data.
 It includes tools for windowing, digital filtration, and feature extraction, along with a manager class to coordinate these preprocessing tasks.

 ## Features